Jordy N Jax BBQ in Valparaiso closes permanently because of coronavirus

 The sit-down barbecue restaurant replaced the long-running Petey's City Grill gyros joint at 255 Morthland Drive in November 2018, occupying a prime spot on U.S. 30.
 Jordy N' Jax BBQ specialized in barbecue sandwiches and platters with pulled pork, brisket and baby back ribs, and also offered burgers, steaks, seafood, and center-cut chops.

-But some restaurants already have decided to close permanently like Abuelo's Mexican Restaurant at the interchange of Interstate 65 and U.S. 30 in Merrillville.
+But some restaurants already have decided to close permanently, including Abuelo's Mexican Restaurant at the interchange of Interstate 65 and U.S. 30 in Merrillville.

 Crown Point Square